-- Purpose: The School shall operate a public school consistent with the terms of the Charter and the Contract, and all applicable laws; shall achieve student outcomes according to the educational standards established by law, this Charter and Contract; and shall be governed and managed in a financially prudent manner. - 2.
-Mission: The Charter School shall implement the mission identified below and shall report on the implementation of that mission in the manner described below. - i.
-It is the mission of 21st Century Public Academy to continually search for positive learning experiences that enrich students and staff.
-These lessons will take place through Outside School Instruction (OSI) in the arena in which they are practiced to support the connections between community and stellar academics. - ii.
-The Charter School shall report on the implementation of its mission in the following manner: - Annually during the performance review visit required by the Act, as evaluated through the site visit team's observations and the school's response to any such observations;
+- 1. Purpose: The School shall operate a public school consistent with the terms of the Charter and the Contract, and all applicable laws; shall achieve student outcomes according to the educational standards established by law, this Charter and Contract; and shall be governed and managed in a financially prudent manner. - 2.
+Mission: The Charter School shall implement the mission identified below and shall report on the implementation of that mission in the manner described below. - At Aldo Leopold Charter School the human and natural environments serve as text and lab for learning through direct experience, inquiry and stewardship. - ii.
+The Charter School shall report on the implement alon of its mission in the following manner: - a.
+Annually during the performance review visit required by the Act, as evaluated through the site visit team's observations and the school's response to any such observations; - b.
+Annually through any mission specific goals identified in the School's